RhysC/Trixie/README.md

 review test coverage for exiting functionality - add test where coverage is inadequate push to Heroku

+what is vendor dir for? when should i be using it vs app (i.e. JS, css etc)

 error pages need to be formatted appropriately

 investigate continuous deployment servers